qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

        * The time it is compiled can show whether the malware is old/new.
 If it is a zero-day/relatively new malware, then most AVs might not be able to detect it.

-2. Dependency Walker
+2. Dependency Walker - find possible functionalities of a malware
-3. BinText
+3. BinText - find possible functionalities of a malware
 4. PEID - view whether malware is packed or unpacked

 ## How to Static Analysis